VMBlakelock/destination-date-night/README.md

 The Slack community for assisting me on my journey through this website.

-My mentor for providing excellent guidance and expertise to allow me to be confident in developing this site.
+A fantastic mentor for providing excellent guidance and expertise to allow me to be confident in developing this site.

 Tutor support for my questions when I need a little extra assistance.

+The developers own perserverance during a tough 6 months of a global pandemic resulting in lockdown, additional workload, changes in family commitments, illness and the unknown.

 *created for education purposes only*